cobicarmel/shiduch.hidabroot.org/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.6 =
+* Bug fix: on some system submit_time timestamp lost precision due to being represented in scientific notation.
+This can cause more than one submission being seen as the same.

 = 2.8.5 =
 * Fix to error message introduced in 2.8.4